Skip to main content

 • grinding

-• “Deep Rock Galactic makes it grindy but not too grindy.”
+• “Deep Rock Galactic makes grinding engaging but not overly tedious.”

 • optimization

-• “The game is great, one of the best horde shooters out there; not only is optimization not too much of an issue for weaker hardware.”
+• “The game is great, one of the best horde shooters out there.
+Optimization is not too much of an issue for weaker hardware.”

-• “Game performance is great; instead of the current industry standard of never optimizing UE5 games and adding so many filters and effects, you instead get a Unity game with snappy movement and options to turn off some of the game's visual effects if you wish to do so.”
+• “Game performance is great.
+Instead of the current industry standard of never optimizing UE5 games and adding too many filters and effects, you get a Unity game with snappy movement and options to turn off some visual effects if you wish.”

 • “My main complaint is that there needs to be more attention on performance and optimization, especially since this game's gameplay is built around swarms.”